 Now LinkedIn will be able to automatically update your profile with your Lynda.com course certification upon completion, post to your news feed, update your employer or potential hiring companies, allow you to offer discounts to your contact network and market additional content and services to you.
 Requesting and accepting this type of certification can’t help but become more mainstream and accepted with such a reputable content broker.
 Lynda.com is only the beginning and I predict many more strategic content acquisitions or partnerships.

-As every learning specialist is taught and knows, most of learning is informal or social and not formal.
+As every learning specialist is taught and knows, most learning is informal or social and not formal.
 You can learn sitting in a class no doubt, but you learn quicker, better and for longer when you practice skills, research, interact with others, ask questions, share, teach and so forth.
-In the learning industry, we’ve been great at formal learning but not so good at all the informal and social learning.
+In the learning industry, we’ve been great at building and delivering formal learning, but not so good at supporting informal and social learning.

 Using a new standard called xAPI and some fresh thinking, some learning management solutions like Tessello, DigitalIgnite, Expertus, eLogic Learning, RISC and Saba are pushing the cutting edge of integration of informal with formal learning in one platform but they don’t have a few hundred million captured users to work with.

-Social media including LinkedIn has already conquered the challenge of informal learning.
+Social media platforms, including LinkedIn, have already conquered the challenge of informal learning.
 On all social media sites, users can post, review, share, rate, comment and like content.
 You can join topical or professional groups, search, ask questions and receive advice and resources and curate the best content you find.